boyboi86/API_sockets/README.md

 ## Note

-you can also see a running app on heroku, <a href="https://lit-anchorage-31694.herokuapp.com/index.html">Click here</a>
+you can also see a running app on heroku, [Heroku app]("https://lit-anchorage-31694.herokuapp.com/index.html")

 ## Instruction for usage